learning-zone/react-basics/README.md

 ## Q. What are functional components in react?

-* Functional components are basic JavaScript functions.
-These are typically arrow functions but can also be created with the regular  function keyword.
-* Sometimes referred to as `stateless` components as they simply accept data and display them in some form; that is they are mainly responsible for rendering UI.
+A React functional component is a simple JavaScript function that accepts **props** and returns a React element.
+It also referred as **stateless** components as it simply accept data and display them in some form.

-* React lifecycle methods (for example, `componentDidMount()`) cannot be used in functional components.
-* There is no render method used in functional components.
-* These are mainly responsible for UI and are typically presentational only (For example, a Button component).
-* Functional components can accept and use props.
-* Functional components should be favored if you do not need to make use of React state.
+After the introduction of React Hooks, writing functional components has become the ​standard way of writing React components in modern applications.

 **Example:**